natchanant-arch/EDS2-_project/README.md

 Student ID : 683020054-9
 STAT-DS

-This sentence is written on github
+"This sentence is written on hub"